WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 12. Go to **Webex Connect Flow Builder Fulfillment** at the bottom of the page.
 Select the _Fullfillment Flows_ Service and the _Create Appointment_ Flow.

 13. Click on **Save** to finish this section

+## Fine-tuning your AI Agent

+You can test how your AI Agent works before you add it to any Flow.
+Go back to the **AI Agent Studio**, select your Bot, Click on 💬 **Preview**, and start the conversation with 'Hi'.

+Learning how Webex AI Agent work is a important section of this lab, spend some time testing what you build if you like.
+Here you have some examples:

+- When trying to get the POD ID, Agent will offer examples (text: '_for example, POD1 or POD23_').
+This is taken from the '_Check availability_' **Action**, **Entity Name** '_podId_'.
+This is a good way to be sure that the AGent will use the right examples, but you may want more flexibility.
+You ca try to remove the examples from the Entity setupo and check what happens.

+- Try different formats when choosing the appointment date.
+You can also try expressions like 'tomorrow at 5', 'in a week at noon', or 'next Monday at 15'

+- When you choose the preferred slot, try '1', 'the second' etc

+- The Scheduling system API that we built for the lab will provide many slots, up to 15 for a full empty day (see the **Fulfillment Flows** section for more details).
+Try to modify the AI Agent instructions (this line: '_If there are more than 3 slots available, offer only the first 3_') replacing '3' with '2', for example.
+Now the Agent should provide only two time slots!
+So, you were able to re-program the Agent without the need to write any code.

+- You can see all the appointments that the AI Agent creates on your [Appointments](https://appointment-management-production-095a.up.railway.app/appointments.html) web page

 🎯 Mission accomplished!
 Learn how to build a Webex AI Agent.